-Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2021 - March 2022) 32 The reviews undertaken for Condition 31 must include an analysis of the effectiveness of the avoidance and mitigation measures in meeting the outcomes, targets or management measures identified in the plan/s or strategies being reviewed.
-Prior to Managemen t Plan submission Compliant All independent peer reviews of the Management plans as required by Condition 31 included detailed review of the documents as well as an analysis of effectiveness of the avoidance and mitigation measures in meeting the outcomes, targets or management measures identified in the plan/s or strategies.
+Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2022 - March 2023) 32 The reviews undertaken for Condition 31 must include an analysis of the effectiveness of the avoidance and mitigation measures in meeting the outcomes, targets or management measures identified in the plan/s or strategies being reviewed.
+Prior to Management Plan submission Compliant All independent peer reviews of the Management plans as required by Condition 31 included detailed review of the documents as well as an analysis of effectiveness of the avoidance and mitigation measures in meeting the outcomes, targets or management measures identified in the plan/s or strategies.
 In line with Condition 15, the independent peer review of the piling noise exclusion zones included an assessment of the effectiveness of the exclusion zones to minimise the physiological impact on marine megafauna from the piling activities.
 33 Unless otherwise specified in these conditions or notified in writing by the Minister, the person taking the action must provide to the Minister a copy of all advice and recommendations made by the independent peer reviewer(s) with the plan or strategy, and an explanation of how the advice and recommendations will be implemented, or an explanation of why the person taking the action does not propose to implement certain recommendations.
-Prior to Managemen t Plan submission Compliant Independent Peer review comments on the management plans were submitted to the Department on 21 September 2021 to support the Minister's approval of the Management Plans.
-The independent peer review comments on the piling noise exclusion zones under condition 15 was submitted to the Department on 30 June 2021.
-Standard conditions 34 Within 10 days after the commencement of the action, the person taking the action must advise the Department in writing of the actual date Within 10 days of commencem ent Compliant The Department was advised on 10 March 2020 of commencement of the Action.
-No further action is required for this condition - item is closed. of commencement. ·
+Prior to Management Plan submission Compliant No peer review of a management plan was completed in this reporting period.
+Standard conditions 34 Within 10 days after the commencement of the action, the person taking the action must advise the Department in writing of the actual date of Within 10 days of commencem ent Compliant The Department was advised on 10 March 2020 of commencement of the Action.
+No further action is required for this condition - item is closed. commencement.

-Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2021 - March 2022) 35 The person taking the action must maintain accurate records substantiating all activities associated with, or relevant to, the conditions of approval, including measures taken to implement the management plans and strategy required by this approval, and make them available upon request to the Department.
+Heading Condition Number Condition Timing Condition compliance Compliance evidence/Comments (March 2022 - March 2023) 35 The person taking the action must maintain accurate records substantiating all activities associated with, or relevant to, the conditions of approval, including measures taken to implement the management plans and strategy required by this approval, and make them available upon request to the Department.
 Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of approval.
-Note: Summaries of audits will be posted on the Department's website.
-The results. of audits may also be publicised through the general media.
 Ongoing during construction Compliant All records of the reports and data have been saved in Port of Townsville's electronic document management system and/or (database management systems) and/or server and can be made available to the Department upon request.
 36 Within three months of every 12 month anniversary of the commencement of the action, the person taking the action must publish a report on their website addressing compliance with each of the conditions of this approval, including implementation of any management plans as specified in the conditions.
 Documentary evidence providing proof of the date of publication and noncompliance with any of the conditions of this approval must be provided to the Department at the same time as the compliance report is published.
-Within 3 months of the anniversary of commencem ent Compliant This annual compliance report provides the compliance statement for the 12 months from 04 March 2021 to 03 March 2022.
+Within 3 months of the anniversary of commencem ent Compliant This annual compliance report provides the compliance statement for the 12 months from 04 March 2022 to 03 March 2023.
 All relevant Management Plans (CEMP, MEMP, OMS) have been approved by the Delegate, or under condition 38, and implemented as part of the project works.
 Compliance with all relevant conditions has been achieved.
+The 2022 Annual compliance report was published on the Port's website on 03 June 2022.